 In 2013 Syria became the top country of origin among those seeking asylum in the EU.
 In 2012 Afghanistan was in the top slot, followed by Russia and then Syria.

 The UN says asylum claims have soared to their highest level since the wars in former Yugoslavia in the 1990s.
 Globally Europe is by far the top destination for asylum seekers.

 Asylum is granted to those who say they are fleeing persecution and who can convince the authorities that they would face harm or even death if they were to be sent back.

-Nearly a quarter of asylum applications in the EU are handled by Germany.
-France is the second biggest destination for asylum seekers.
+France is the second biggest destination.
 But often English-speaking migrants head for the UK, which is home to large communities from Pakistan, Somalia and Middle Eastern countries.

 Among the asylum seekers from Russia there are many Chechens, whose homeland was devastated by war between separatist rebels and Russian troops.